 During the academic year 2019-2020, I also lecture at the Department of Philosophy of the Free University of Amsterdam.
 During the winter of 2018-2019, I was a visiting fellow in philosophy at the Black Hole Initiative, Harvard University.

-Senior lecturer in philosophy, mathematics and theoretical physics at the Amsterdam University College and the Faculty of Science of the University of Amsterdam.
-Tarner scholar at Trinity College, Cambridge (2015-2020) in Philosophy of Science and History of Ideas, where I work with Jeremy Butterfield.
+Tarner scholar in Philosophy of Science and History of Ideas at Trinity College, Cambridge (2015-2020), where I work with Jeremy Butterfield.
 Member of the Vossius Center for History of Humanities and Sciences at the University of Amsterdam.
 I did my PhD in theoretical physics in 2001 under Gerard 't Hooft (Nobel Prize in Physics 1999).

 I have active interests in the history and philosophy of information, the philosophy of technology, and philosophy of mind: on how these fields inform philosophy of science, and on how philosophy of science can be informed by them.